Siniša Mali plagiarism scandal

-This also coincided with the period of exponential growth of doctorates in Serbia.
-In 100 years, from 1905 (when Belgrade University was organized as such and organized doctoral studies) to 2005, on all universities which were formed in time, there were 16,860 doctorates.
-In the next 8 years, from 2006 to 2013, there were 9,000, with additional 15,000 doctoral students.
-There were 205 doctorates in 2007, 770 in 2012 and 2,012 in 2016.
-In only one week in 2016, 187 doctorates were awarded.
-The paradox is that the number of students in Serbia is below the European average compared to the total population, but the number of doctoral students is well above.
-One mentor has up to 15 students.
-2014 survey showed that 65% of the faculties had no plagiarism procedure, and out of the remaining 35%, only few were able to explain what the procedure actually looks like.
+The scandal was noted as occurring alongside an exponential swell in the number of awarded doctorates in Serbia.
+In a 100 year span from 1905 (the beginning of awarded doctorates in Serbia) to 2005, 16,860 doctorates were awarded.
+In the next 8 years, from 2006 to 2013, there were 9,000, with an added 15,000 doctoral students.
+The number of students per capita in Serbia is below the European average, but it was noted that the number of doctoral students is well above the average, with one mentor having up to 15 students.
+In a 2014 survey, 65% of the faculties reported having no plagiarism procedure and only some of the remaining 35% could eplain their existing procedure.